Easy step by step guide to making vegan whipped cream using canned coconut cream. Better than any whipped cream you’ve had before!

 - Once you have whipped cream consistency, you can stop right there.
 You're done!
 OR:

-- Add your powdered sugar and vanilla.
+- Add some powdered sugar and vanilla for a sweetened cream.

 - Whisk again until mixed in.

 - I have heard of cases where the coconut cream and water doesn’t separate and it’s still very liquid inside the can, this would mean you got a dud can.
 For this reason, have a back up can in the refrigerator – you can always use the dud for making a creamy sauce.